 Mother Nature has taken her time, but the cold has finally settled in here in the Chicago area.
 Lucky for us the change in seasons has come slowly because the apple festivals and farmer’s markets have been a lot more fun.
 Shopping outside in the cold rain just makes everyone miserable.

-We bought a huge box Seconds at an apple festival in Ravenswood, one of the many neighborhoods in Chicago with friendly little city in a big city vibe.
+We bought a huge box of “Seconds” (not the prettiest at the fair) at an apple festival in Ravenswood, one of the many neighborhoods in Chicago with friendly little city in a big city vibe.
 The box was a deal at $20.
 It was a mix of about 20 pounds of different varieties of apples that were bruised and really ripe.